Stranmor/gemini-proxy-key-rotation-rust/README.md

     proxy_url: null # Or omit the line entirely if no proxy is needed for this group

     # --- API Key Configuration ---
-    # Provide API keys either directly here OR via environment variable.
+    # Provide API keys using the Environment Variable (Recommended)
-    # Using environment variables is STRONGLY RECOMMENDED for security.
+    # The proxy will look for: GEMINI_PROXY_GROUP_DEFAULT_API_KEYS
+    # See the "API Key Environment Variables" section below for naming rules.
+    # Leave api_keys empty or omit it when using environment variables.
+    api_keys: []

-    # OPTION 1: Define keys directly in the file (Less Secure)
+    # OPTIONALLY, define keys directly here (Less Secure)
     # Use this ONLY if you are NOT setting the corresponding environment variable.
     # Ensure this file is NOT committed to version control if it contains keys.
     # api_keys:
     #   - "YOUR_GEMINI_API_KEY_1_FOR_DEFAULT_GROUP"
     #   - "YOUR_GEMINI_API_KEY_2_FOR_DEFAULT_GROUP"

-    # OPTION 2: Provide keys via Environment Variable (Recommended)
-    # Leave api_keys empty or omit it entirely if using the environment variable.
-    # The proxy will look for: GEMINI_PROXY_GROUP_DEFAULT_API_KEYS
-    api_keys: []

   # Add more groups as needed, for example, for different users or projects.
   # - name: "special-project"